nickcarnival/ClueGame/README.md

 # Java Clue Game

 A simple clue game written in Java using Eclipse.
+This project is for the CSCI306 ClueGame project at the Colorado School of Mines

 ## Authors